APNIC-Labs/draft-kskroll-sentinel/README.md

       proportion of users who will be negatively impacted an upcoming root KSK rollover.

-   The mechanism described in this document meets both of these use cases.
-This new mechanism is OPTIONAL to implement and use, although for reasons of supporting broad-based measurement techniques, it is strongly preferred that configurations of DNSSEC-validating resolvers enabled this mechanism by default, allowing for local configuration directives to disable this mechanism if desired.
+   The mechanism described in this document satisfy the requirements of both these use-cases.
+This mechanism is OPTIONAL to implement and use.
+If implemented, this mechanism SHOULD be enabled by default to facilitate Internet-wide measurement.
+Configuration options MAY be provided to disable the mechanism for reasons of local policy.

    The KSK sentinel tests described in this document use a test comprising of a set of DNS queries to domain names that have special